MustafaRady20/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-sample projects using only  html and css
+simple projects using only  html and css